-Combative Trump concedes Russia's role in election hacking
+Trump meets with AT&T executives

 Turning to his plans to build a wall along the nation’s southern border, Trump vowed that Mexico would “reimburse” the cost of the project through an unspecified tax or payment.
 He said that while his administration would begin negotiating with Mexico after his Jan.
 20 inauguration, he did not want to delay the work until an agreement was reached, raising the prospect that U.S. taxpayers could ultimately bear the costs.

-Associated Press writers Ken Thomas in Washington and Jonathan Lemire in New York contributed to this report.
+Associated Press writers Ken Thomas and Laurie Kellman in Washington and Jonathan Lemire in New York contributed to this report.

 Follow Julie Pace at http://twitter.com/jpaceDC